xiaodongliang/EBS-Deploy-Node-Callback/README.md

 ### Deploy on AWS

-To deploy this project to AWS, be sure to set your environment variables in the console of BeanStalk:
+To deploy this project to AWS, be sure to set your environment variables in the console of BeanStalk.
+The <b>Callback URL</b> & <b>redirect_uri</b> must use your .elasticbeanstalk.com address.
+And the HTTPs listner needs to be enabled.

 - `FORGE_CLIENT_ID`
 - `FORGE_CLIENT_SECRET`